Told by Dr. Malone, our Clinical Psychologist

 He teaches riders balance and control and promotes a sense of self-mastery and self-esteem in them by willingly doing anything they ask.
 PJ is one of our best therapists for kids with self esteem issues.

-Because he is elderly, he also requires a special diet, arthritis medication and shoes, bringing the monthly cost of his care to $450.
+Because he is elderly, he also requires a special diet, arthritis medication and shoes.